-Cholesterol Awareness Month: Essential Supplements to Support Heart Health
+Cholesterol Awareness Month: Key Supplements to Support Heart Health

 A doctor uses a stethoscope to listen to the chest of an older woman, who is smiling and sitting in a medical office.